cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 ## Nowadays

 Thankfully, COBOL did not become industry standard.
 These days programmers have way better programming languages with tons of libraries and really powerful IDE's.
 Moreover, there is no limitation of 80 characters in line thanks to amazing widescreen displays.
-Today our code may look like that:
+Today our code may look like this:

 ![alt tag](/assets/images/code-formatting/widescreen.png)

 That's the part of [AbstractNestablePropertyAccessor][spring-abstract] class from widely known [spring-framework][spring] library.
 For more inspiration please see [spring repository][spring-gh].
 Many developers would say that there is nothing wrong with this code and that's the point of this article.
-Don't get me wrong, I really like Spring, but I'm wondering if someone executed some kind of [uglyfier][uglyfier] on that code.
+I really like Spring but I'm wondering if someone executed some kind of [uglyfier][uglyfier] on that code.
 This is very common practice nowadays to write code this way.
 I asked developers many times why the write code this way?
 Why so many characters in one line?
 The most common answer is "Because we can, we have widescreen monitors".
-Next, I asks if they tried to open it on mobile device?
+Next, I asked if they tried to open it on mobile device?

 <img src="/assets/images/code-formatting/iphone.png" style="width:100%; display: block; margin: 0 auto;"/>